 Modern technology is moving at such a rate it sometimes feels impossible to keep up, however, as with most new technology children seem to master new concepts and ideas at a pace!
-Pre-Prep pupils proved this to be more than true when they enjoyed the most fantastic Design and Technology day on Wednesday 6th February!
+Pre-Prep pupils proved this to be more than true when they enjoyed the most fantastic Design and Technology day!
 As well as bringing in money to support the local charity, ‘IT Schools Africa’, throughout the day children could be seen trialling new forms of technology as well as designing, creating and building the robots of the future!

 The day included some special visitors who arrived with amazing new technology for the children to test and apply their skills, such as VR goggles (where children could take a trip to different countries or blast into space) and programmable robots called ‘Spheros’.
 Pupils then had the opportunity to master a flight simulator, and watch a demonstration on the Games field of how to fly drones – a very exciting experience; one of the drones even took photographs of the children!